“The action is in the juice” are the first words you see when you read the story of Huckberry founders, Andy Forch and Richard Greiner.

 There are several ways to structure ambassador programs, but in most cases, ambassadors are either paid a flat commission for mentioning the brand/product in their social media posts or they’re provided free gear in return for a certain amount of mentions per month.
 We’ve seen ambassador programs work in both cases, but the most common program is the commission structure.

 All of this effort has certainly paid off for Huckberry.
-Chris Burkard has more than three million followers on Instagram alone, produces films, and travels the world… all from his van.
+Chris Burkard has more than three million followers on Instagram alone, produces films, and travels the world.
 Here is an example of where Huckberry and Chris Burkard teamed up to “hit the open road in search of freedom.”